HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/syndication/manage_synd_subs/index.md

 -   **[Monitoring syndication](../manage_synd_subs/wcm_syndication_monitoring.md)**
 After you set up a syndication relationship, you can monitor the progress of the data replication between syndicators and subscribers for details.
 -   **[Delegated access for syndication](wcm_syndication_delegated_access.md)**
-After you set up a syndication relationship, you can allow users with Editor access to administer syndication.
+After you set up a syndication relationship, you can allow users with Editor access to administer the syndication.

 ???+ info "Related information"